athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 keywords: ['clojurescript tutorial', 'atom github clojurescript', 'atom clojure']
 ---

-<aside class="blog-post__note">Interested in jumping right to my editor setup? <a class="blog-post__link" href="#my-text-editor-setup">click here</a> or you can checkout my <a class="blog-post__link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp">Youtube video series</a> of this post</aside>
+<aside class="blog-post__note">Interested in jumping right to my editor setup? <a class="blog-post__link" href="#my-text-editor-setup">click here</a> or you can checkout my free <a class="blog-post__link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp">Atom Setup Guide Video Series</a>.</aside>

-I'd been a professional software developer for a number of years before I came to Clojure.
-So, it's fair to say that by the time I went all-in on Clojure I had, thankfully, seen some things and started to form opinions around what I felt was the "best" way to practice software development.
+Becoming a great software developer probably has more to do with ones ability to accept opportunities to revisit and refine _opinions_ and _beliefs_ than we would initially think.

-One of the tenets of my model?
-I should always be capable of growth.
-To me, this means accepting the opportunity to revisit and refine my _opinions_ and _beliefs_.
-One great way to do this as a programmer is to be "new" at something again.
+In order to get to a point where this is possible, my strategy is usually to be "new" at something again.
 For example, learn a **different** programming language.

-Clojure was that language.
-I chose it because it would expose me to new ideas like [functional programming](https://www.geeksforgeeks.org/functional-programming-paradigm/), [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) etc.
+Clojure is great for this because it gives you a break from common paradigms and exposes you to [functional programming](https://www.geeksforgeeks.org/functional-programming-paradigm/) and this sexy moon man language called [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).

-With the language chosen, I just needed to start coding Clojure.
-At the time, my mindset was total assimilation: I would [think](https://www.youtube.com/watch?v=f84n5oFoZBc) as they do and use the same tools as them.
-This meant [emacs](https://www.gnu.org/software/emacs/) because all my research and conversations up until this point with other Clojurists led me to the opinion that `emacs` was _the_ tool for a Clojure developer.
+So now that I was at a point where I was ready to learn Clojure I needed to use a "Clojure Editor".
+I wanted to do this because I wanted to [think](https://www.youtube.com/watch?v=f84n5oFoZBc) as a Clojurist and use the same tools as them.
+This meant [emacs](https://www.gnu.org/software/emacs/) because all my research and conversations up until this point with other Clojurists led me to the opinion that `emacs` was _the_ "Clojure Editor".

 <aside class="blog-post__note">Take note of the line <code class="gatsby-code-text">conversations up until this point with other Clojurists</code>.
-While "use emacs" is how I interpreted what they were saying, and some even used those very words, it was not actually what they were saying.
+While "use emacs" is how I interpreted what they were saying, and some even used those words, it was not actually what they were saying.
 By the end of this post I will hopefully transcribe the real message as I now understand it.</aside>

-Turns out that for me, choosing [emacs](https://www.gnu.org/software/emacs/) was not a great choice (more on that later) and I should have stuck with the editor I knew best.
-This would have allowed me to spend more time focusing on Clojure.
+Turns out that choosing emacs was not a great choice for me.
+I should have stuck with the editor I knew best so that I could focus on being new at one thing at a time.
+More on that later.

-This is how it goes though.
-These are the lessons.
-It's with this in mind that I will hopefully help the next person interested in Clojure, aspiring or experienced, by walking through some of the Text Editors of Clojure.
+All of this is to say, here is an article that outlines the landscape of Clojure Editors which will hopefully help to inform your initial steps into Clojure land.

 The rest of this article will be [bikeshed](https://www.urbandictionary.com/define.php?term=bikeshed) city.
 The hope?
 By documenting the thoughts and providing a few words of encouragement we can save some future Clojure developer some time.
 With that, this post will cover the following topics: